noelotpyrc/trading_cex/docs/status.md

 # Engineering pipelines

 1. All data preparation, feature engineering and model training/diagnose pipelines are done
-2. Most of them are implemented as standalone run script, which limits the efficiency of trying different configs
+2. Model training (lgbm) can be set up with configs now

 # Modeling

-1. Two majore regression targets are used for model training, log return and MFE
-2. Two sets of features were used for model training, basic lags and combined features
-3. Both of the regression models have some underfitting issues for different target objectives or different hyper parameters
+1. Tried to fit different targets with diffferent objectives (quantiles, huber, regression, etc.)
-4. Forward 7 day regression prediction shows some potential of trading strategy
+2. Forward 7 day log return prediction shows some promising results from simulation

 # Strategy

-Zero progress
+Only tried a RSI based strategy, no other strategy set up yet.